-POLICY OBJECTIVES Pursue the political and physical Stabilize Gaza, address the reintegration of Gaza and the West dire humanitarian and economic Bank, in a manner that promotes a permanent separation of the two conflicts between Hamas and Israel.
+POLICY OBJECTIVES Pursue the political and physical Stabilize Gaza, address the reintegration of Gaza and the West dire humanitarian and economic necessary shorten, any future conflicts between Hamas and Israel.
 LINES OF EFFORT Use vigorous diplomatic and economic means to alleviate the humanitarian, economic, and security emergency in Gaza In close consultation with other partners, actively support a political process that simultaneously pursues the reintegration of the West Bank and Gaza Strip and a long-term ceasefire between Israel and a group of Palestinian factions that include Hamas and Fatah and that has the blessing of the PLO, managing the necessary trade-offs between conflicting imperatives.
 Plan for contingencies, most importantly another major conflict between Israel and Hamas.